juliesymons/juliesymons/GettingStarted.md

 The input is an mpeg movie file.
 The `ColorMovie` API from cct-io opens the file, creates a sensor, and feeds one frame into the sensor for each step of the compute graph.
 The `movie' field is ColorField of 270 rows by 480 columns with 3 pixels for the color.
 It is converted to a VectorField of the same shape.
 Most operations work on vector fields, not color fields.

 A `background` VectorField is created using the same shape and depth as the `movieVector`, 270x480x3.
-The background gets learned from the frames of the courtyard over time with the use of the feedback operator, *<==*.
+The background gets learned from the frames of the courtyard over time with the use of the feedback operator, `<==`.
 It takes about 1000 frames to stabilize.
 The constant pixels at each position outweigh any temporary movement.
 This calculation involves 2 constant multiplications and 1 addition.
 The value `backgroundColor` isn't used.
 It is here to demonstrate how to convert from VectorField to ColorField.

 Then finally we can calculate the `suspicious` activity, which is any activity that isn't part of the background.
 This operation subtracts the movieVector from the background.
 Takes the absolute value.
 Then `reduceSum` sums of the values at each point over the 3 color planes.
 If there is minimal difference, the point stays black.
 If there is a difference, the point shows white.
 After the background gets learned, we can distiguish the people moving around the courtyard, even the fluttering of the leaves, from the background.

-- probe (part of cog debugger)
-- run/stop/step/reset
-- inspect - graph, fields, values
+The last 3 lines use the `probe` API of the visual debugger.
+This is used to enable probing of these fields in the debugger.

 ## Fields

+A *tensor field* is a multidimensional array of multidimensional arrays of numbers of elements.
+The elements are numbers, which can be real or complex, and stored as 32-bit floats, except for the `ColorField` which is a vector field holding three 8-bit color channels (red, green, blue).
+The complex fields have real and imaginary components, which are both floats.

+A *tensor* is a multidimensional array.
+The dimension of a tensor's array is call the tensor's *order*.
+An order-0 tensor is call a scalar and contains a single number.
+An order-1 tensor is valled a vector and contains one or more numbers.
+An order-2 tensor is call a matrix.
+The next is just called Tensor3 in CCT.
+This is currently the highest order supported by CCT.

+Thus a *tensor field* is a multidimensional array of tensors.
+This field can have zero, one, two, or three dimensions.

+Types of fields:
+    * ScalarField
+    * VectorField
+    * MatrixField
+    * ComplexField       (a scalar field with complex elements)
+    * ComplexVectorField (a vector field with complex elements)
+    * ColorField         (a field where each order-1 tensor is a pixel)

+Additional field types may be defined by the user.

 what are the different types of fields